31 Jan How to Maintain Professional Working Relationship with Your Virtual Assistant

 Your geographic location, as well as that of your business, maybe different than that of your Virtual Assistant.

-For example, if you’re locating in the New York and your business is based in Downtown Manhattan, your organizational and social culture will be vastly different than that of a Virtual Assistant based in Hanoi, Vietnam!
+For example, if you’re locating in New York and your business is based in Downtown Manhattan, your organizational and social culture will be vastly different than that of a Virtual Assistant based in Hanoi, Vietnam!

-Hence, immersing yourself, understanding and applying the right cultural knowledge in all your interactions with your Virtual Assistant is key in building a strong, long-lasting and rewarding relationship.
+Hence, immersing yourself, understanding and applying the right cultural knowledge in all your interactions with your Virtual Assistant is key in building a strong, long-lasting and rewarding professional working relationship.
 This shows empathy, respect, and compassion and you win instant respect in the eyes of the Virtual Assistant, who in turn strives harder to exceed your expectations by putting in that ‘extra’ effort as a natural human response to job-satisfaction.

 Knowing culture includes being sensitive to people’s cultural, religious, ethnic, social and nationalistic rituals, observations and holidays.
 Giving your Virtual Assistant leverage, room, and convenience of celebrating his or her cultural observations in a calendar year speak volumes of your professionalism and empathy as an employer.

 Being flexible in terms of work parameters is a great way to smoothen things and build a vibrantly effective relationship with your Virtual Assistant.